Pufferfish Privacy: An Information-Theoretic Study: Properties of -MI PP

-Notably, Case (ii) above states that non-adaptive composability of $\epsilon$-PP mechanisms holds in the sense of $\epsilon$-MI PP whenever $\Theta$ contains all UC distributions.
+{The proof of \cref{prop:Universal composability of MI PP} is given in \cref{proof: Universal composability of MI PP}. } Notably, Case (ii) above states that non-adaptive composability of $\epsilon$-PP mechanisms holds in the sense of $\epsilon$-MI PP whenever $\Theta$ contains all UC distributions.
 This means that $\epsilon$-MI PP non-adaptive composability is stable to addition of non-UC distributions to $\Theta$, so long that all UC distributions are there (e.g., when $\Theta =\cP(\cX^{n \times k})$).
 Standard $\epsilon$-PP does not share this stability: even if $\Theta$ contains all UC distribution, adding even a single non-UC distribution to this set will compromise the composability of the classic PP framework.